 - Candidates are to perform minimum 10 minutes and maximum 15 minutes of their chosen concerto, preferably a movement including a cadenza.
 Movements lasting longer than 15 minutes will only be allowed at the discretion of the competition organizers.
 Candidates may perform several movements providing the complete time is not greater than 20 minutes.
 Finalists will be provided with two audience tickets.

-Symphony Central Coast gratefully acknowledge the assistance of Terrigal Rotary Club who have provided the prize money and Central Coast Council.
+Symphony Central Coast gratefully acknowledge the assistance of the Rotary Club of Gosford North who have provided the prize money and the Central Coast Conservatorium of Music.